 Just as each systematic knowledge is based on some important principles, similarly management and managerial functions also depend upon some principles of planning.

-So, management specialists have propagated some principles of planning, Who may make planning very effective, on being adopted.
+So, management specialists have propagated some principles of planning, Which may make planning very effective, in being adopted.

 We know that each institution or enterprise has some predetermined objectives and goals.

-According to this principle, every plan and sub-plan should make positive contributions towards achieving the objectives and goals of the institution.
+According to this principle, every plan and sub-plan should make positive contributions toward achieving the objectives and goals of the institution.

 The efficiency of planning depends on the results.

 This principle tells that the maximum results should be obtained from minimum cost and effort.